Stock Market Crash: Causes, Effects, Investment Strategies

 4. 2016 Demonetisation

-On 8th November, 2016, Prime Minister Modi announced a ban on ₹500 and ₹1,000 notes, which shocked everyone.
-Investors panicked, and the rupee took a hit, rest Trump’s election added spice.
-Approx. ₹3-4 lakh crore in market value plummeted.
-Sensex crashed nearly 1,689 points (6.12%).
-Sectors like real estate, which are cash-heavy, faced a major beating, but the market was on track by 2017.
+On 8th November 2016, Prime Minister Modi announced a ban on ₹500 and ₹1,000 currency notes, which shocked everyone.
+Investors panicked, and the rupee took a hit, and Trump’s election added to market uncertainty.
+The BSE Sensex fell approximately 1689 points (6.12%), wiping out ₹3-4 lakh crore in market value.
+Cash-dependent sectors like real estate were particularly affected.
+Gradually, the market recovered in 2017.

 5. 2020 Covid Pandemic Crash